erusev/base/README.md

 ## Base ORM

-The popular ORMs seem quite complex.
+The popular ORMs seem complex.
 They might make sense for some complex projects, but most projects are simple.
 Meet Base.
 It's a simple ORM in PHP.
 I've been using it quite a lot over the years.
 I thought it's about time I share it with the world.

 ### Features